By Dr David Frawley (Pandit Vamadeva Shastri)

 The problem is that our culture does not believe in karma.
 We don’t teach the law of karma in our schools and or even many of our religions are ignorant of it.
 Many who speak about the law of karma act in violation of it as well.
 We think that if we make money or become famous that we have achieved the goal of life, regardless of the karmas we have set in motion for ourselves or for our world.

-Our soul is a karmic center of consciousness that we must face sooner or later.
+Our individual soul is a karmic center of consciousness that we must face sooner or later.
 When we die, the only thing that goes with our soul is its karma.
 The bodily self does not continue but the soul–the sensitive core of awareness within us that allows us to feel happiness or sorrow–goes on to wherever its karma may lead, which we must eventually experience.
-If you have harmed your world in one life, you may have to return in the next in order to rectify the wrong that you have done, which pains the soul, even if the outer mind can ignore it.

-The truly enlightened or Self-realized individual brings higher forces to the Earth from the power of his or her liberated consciousness.
+The truly enlightened or Self-realized individual brings higher forces to the Earth from the power of liberated consciousness.
 That is how individual enlightenment can uplift the entire world, even without any overt external actions.
-Such individual enlightenment, however, is not the enlightenment of the separate self-which is a contradiction in terms – but that of the soul, our universal being which is inherently one with all.
+Such individual enlightenment, however, is not the enlightenment of the separate self, which is a contradiction in terms, but that of the soul, our universal being which is inherently one with all.
 It does not occur through denying or ignoring karma but through reaching a level of action that is no longer external or bound by time.

-While few of us can reach the state of supreme enlightenment, we can all bring aspects of enlightenment into our daily lives.
+While few of us can reach the state of supreme enlightenment, we can bring aspects of enlightenment into our daily lives.
 We can bring a unitary consciousness into our environment, establishing our relationship with all aspects of the conscious universe from greeting the Sun in the morning to remembering the stars at night.
 We must respond to the evolutionary message of our karma, which is to take responsibility for our world and look upon all creatures as our own Self.
-All nature will support us in this endeavor if we recognize its movement as the expression of our own soul.